alt230/surveydemo/README.md

 # express-example

 This repository demonstrates the usage of sequelize within an express application.
-The implemented logic is a simple task tracking tool.
+The implemented logic is a simple question tracking tool.

 ## Starting the app